BP PLC’s Big Reset Is Here: Meg O’Neill Starts June Overhaul as Carbon Capture Stakes Go on Block

 LONDON, May 9, 2026, 15:08 BST

-• The company is also selling part of its stakes in two UK carbon capture projects, just as construction gets under way.
+• The company is offloading a slice of its holdings in two UK carbon capture projects, right as construction is kicking off.

-The reshuffle lands in the same week BP said it would sell parts of its equity in Net Zero Teesside Power and the Northern Endurance Partnership, two large carbon capture and storage projects in northern England.
-Carbon capture is a way of trapping carbon dioxide from power plants or industrial sites and storing it underground, rather than releasing it into the air.
+The reshuffle comes just days after BP announced plans to offload stakes in Net Zero Teesside Power and the Northern Endurance Partnership—two major carbon capture and storage ventures in northern England.
+Carbon capture involves sequestering CO2 from power stations or industry and putting it underground instead of letting it escape into the atmosphere.

-The projects still sit in a live peer network.
-Equinor is BP’s partner in Net Zero Teesside Power, while Equinor and TotalEnergies are partners in the Northern Endurance Partnership.
-Shell was once part of the Northern Endurance project but left in 2023.
+These projects remain within an active peer network.
+Net Zero Teesside Power counts Equinor as BP’s partner, while Equinor and TotalEnergies are teamed up on the Northern Endurance Partnership.
+Shell exited the Northern Endurance project in 2023.

-The Northern Endurance Partnership is designed to move and store captured CO2 from Teesside and the Humber under the North Sea.
-Its infrastructure is expected to transport and permanently store up to an initial 4 million tonnes of CO2 a year, according to the East Coast Cluster project website.
+The Northern Endurance Partnership aims to transport and store captured CO2 from Teesside and the Humber beneath the North Sea.
+Infrastructure for the project is set to handle up to 4 million tonnes of CO2 annually in its initial phase, the East Coast Cluster project website shows.

 Stock Market Today